 We are fortunate enough to work with outside agencies who offer highly valuable training opportunities; previous A Level Film students have worked with TAPE to edit, direct and support production of films.
-We also work closely with IRIS; last year we were lucky enough to win a script writing competition and, with the help of a professional film crew, our script was turned into a short film, written and starring our students.
-In January 2020, Ysgol Aberconwy won the IRIS Education prize for Best Short Film.
+We have also visited Aria Studios in Llangefni, where students had a tour of the set of Rownd a Rownd, explored the costume, hair and make-up department, and tried their hand at using virtual reality to create immersive film sets.